liltims77/Data_Warehouse_design/README.md

 ```python

 ```
-## Load Fact and Dimension into EDW schema for anaysis
+## Load Fact and Dimension into EDW schema for analysis
-Fact and dimension tables are loaded into the edw(enterprise datawarehouse) schema where they can be used for analysis, reporting and also go get deep insight required for the organization.
+Fact and dimension tables were loaded into the edw (enterprise datawarehouse) schema where they can be used for analysis, reporting and also go get deep insight required for the organization.
 ![LOAD_INTO_EDW](https://github.com/user-attachments/assets/9639107d-e1f1-464b-bf8b-7e5ca6f6ffca)

 ## How to ensure data integrity and cleanliness